Multazim-Al-razi/ZiraSuite/DEPLOYMENT-GUIDE.md

 1. Check Render build logs
 2. Verify Supabase project configuration
 3. Confirm environment variables are set correctly
-4. Test locally before deployment using: `node server.js`
+4. Ensure ManagerServer is accessible from the gateway

-Your application is production-ready and configured for immediate deployment to Render!
+Your authentication gateway is production-ready and configured for immediate deployment to Render!